sorebear/banner-ad-framework/READEME.md

 ### Links for Doubleclick Studio

 When you run `gulp develop:doubleclick` or `gulp build:doubleclick` the links will be rendered as "span" elements.
 Add the class "exit-link" to underline the next and make it inherit the parent element's color (this matches the appearance of an anchor tag).
-If you are adding the link to an image or container <div>, you typically would not add the "exit-link" class.
+If you are adding the link to an image or container &lt;div&gt;, you typically would not add the "exit-link" class.

 ```html
 <!-- The following link -->